-\paragraph{How similar are self-explanations and human-crafted CoTs?} The common standard to measure the quality of machine-generated samples is how similar they are to human-crafted ones~\citep{lu2022learn,wang2022self}.
-The more similar, the better the quality is.
-However, despite the superior performance of self-explanation in prompting, we find that they are very different from human-crafted CoTs in terms of ROUGE-L score, terminology used and length.
-We use MedCQA as testbed which provides high-quality human-crafted explanations.
+The common standard to measure the quality of machine-generated samples is how similar they are to human-crafted ones~\citep{lu2022learn,wang2022self}.
+The more similar, the better the quality is assumed to be.
+However, \citet{hase-etal-2020-leakage} have pointed out that evaluation based on plausibility by matching human explanations is not sufficient.
+Our results also challenge this evaluation criterion.
+We show that LLMs' self-explanations are very different from human-crafted CoTs in terms of ROUGE-L score, terminology used, and length.
+However, few-shot prompting with LLMs' self-explanations demonstrates superior performance to using human-crafted CoTs.

+We use MedCQA as our testbed, which provides high-quality human-crafted explanations.
 For terminology comparison, we extract terms in both kinds of CoTs through scispaCy~\footnote{https://allenai.github.io/scispacy/} and calculate F1 score between the two terms lists.
 Results are shown in Fig.~\ref{fig:cmp-cot}.
-We find in terms of content (measured by ROUGE-L and term coverage), self-explanation differs from human-crafted CoTs greatly given the average similarity is around 15\%.
+We find in terms of content (measured by ROUGE-L and term coverage), self-explanation differs from human-crafted CoTs greatly, given the average similarity is around 15\%.
 The length distribution of self-explanation is more centric, while the human-crafted CoTs have more varied lengths.
-We attach some example self-explanations in Appendix~\ref{app:examp}.